hardwareExplorer/HLS_IntegerNet/README.md

 ## Observation:
 Improvement in latency and on-chip memory consumption.

-Repository part of "Hardware Acceleration of CNN on FPGA using IntegerNet Algorithm for Seizure Detection Application" paper submission to the 32nd edition of GLSVLSI, 2022.
+Repository is the part of "Integer-Net Inspired High-Speed Seizure Detector" paper submitted to Euromicro DSD, 2022.

 ## Reference
 <a id = "1">[1]</a>